A Grand Unification of Quantum Algorithms: The Eigenvalue Threshold Problem by QSVT

-\begin{proof} To distinguish between these distributions, suppose that we take $n$ samples $X^i$, and guess that $X$ is the distribution whose mean is closest to the empirical mean of the samples.
+\begin{proof} To distinguish between these distributions, let us take $n$ samples $X_i$, and guess that $X$ is the distribution whose mean is closest to the empirical mean of the samples.
 Suppose that $X = X_0$ and thus has mean $a$ (the case $X=X_1$ may be treated analogously).
-The probability of mistaking this distribution for $X_1$ is
+We're interested in computing the probability of mistaking this distribution for $X_1$, namely